 Focusing is a simple yet powerful way of paying attention to the subtle signals given by your whole body.
-These signals come in many forms such as bodily felt sensations, images, gestures, some fuzzy feeling about a whole thing.
+These signals come in many forms such as bodily felt sensations, images, gestures or a fuzzy feeling about something, a little like the feeling of a dream.
 Beginning to attend to these sensations is a way of really connecting to your inner wisdom with all its wonderful dynamism and complexity.
 This sensing inward, listening with compassionate grounded attention allows what's not quite formed to come into awareness.
 This process is about staying with the vague fuzzy 'feel' of things until something emerges and becomes clear, often accompanied by a feeling of, 'yes, that's it!'

 What is Focusing?